 - The limited company remained a close company before the two years ending with the commencement of winding-up;

-- Individuals receiving the distribution remains, so long as within two years from the date of distribution;
+- Individuals receiving the distribution remain, so long as within two years from the date of distribution;

-- Main design or objectives is to avoid or reduce Income Tax.
+- Main design or objective is to avoid or reduce Income Tax.